 Ottawa County Probate and Juvenile Court Mission Statement

 The mission of the Ottawa County Probate and Juvenile Court is to provide efficient, fair, and quality services to the people of Ottawa County.
-We are committed to protect the rights and safety of our citizens, to work cooperatively with all community resources, and to improve the lives of children and families.
+We are committed to protecting the rights and safety of our citizens, working cooperatively with all community resources, and improving the lives of children and families.

 Effective January 2017 a certified copy of a death certificate is required when filing all estates, including a summary release.

 General Orders for the Continued Operation of the Court

-In order to minimize the effects of the ongoing coronavirus emergency, the Ottawa County Probate and Juvenile Court issues the following General Orders:
+In order to minimize the effects of the ongoing coronavirus emergency, the Ottawa County Probate and Juvenile Court issue the following General Orders:

 - The Local Rules of the Court may be temporarily adapted to allow court flexibility as necessary.

 - The Court authorized the use of audio-visual devices and technologies for all actions and proceedings.

 - The public health emergency may be considered a finding of “just cause” for continuances deemed necessary by the judge and/or the magistrate on a case-by-case basis.

 - The judge and/or magistrate may serve orders by email notification and use video and telephone conferencing.

 - Any proceedings conducted electronically where a record is desired or necessary, the Court and parties may jointly craft a statement in lieu of a transcript of the proceedings in accordance with the appellate rules.

 - All filings will be accepted by in-person, U.S. Mail, and Fax with the exception of filing a new case in probate court.
 A new case filing would need to be in-person or by U.S. Mail with the original death certificate and the original will attached.
 Filing fees paid by check can be mailed, or fees can be paid electronically through the nCourt payment system (See “Pay Online” button on the Juvenile and Probate websites).